We are launching a search for a new Faculty Ombudsperson!

 No problem too big or too small.
 Let's talk!

-The Office of the Ombudsperson is a resource for any member of the university community -- including students, faculty, and staff -- with a problem or concern.
+The Office of the Ombudsperson is a resource for any member of the university community -- including students, faculty, staff, postdocs, residents and fellow-- with a problem or concern.
 We provide informal conflict resolution, mediation services and advocacy for fair treatment and fair process.
 Our services are:

 We offer a safe place to discuss conflicts or any concerns you might have about the university or its policies or procedures, and we will answer your questions, help you figure out your options, refer you to other offices if necessary, and help you resolve your concerns (see How We Can Help).
 The University of Iowa Operations Manual prohibits retaliation against staff, faculty and students for contacting the Ombuds Office (see Job Security and Protection of Students).